I earned a BA in Classics and an MA in Philosophy in Pisa. I obtained my PhD in Geneva under the supervision of Prof. Paolo Crivelli.

 Outside Ancient philosophy, I also work on some medieval texts on what the medievals called 'logic'.
 I thus am a doubly enthusiastic member of the Genevan AMPhi (Ancient and Medieval Philosophy Research Group).

 I have very strong interests in logic, philosophy and history of logic, metaphysics, and value theory.
 I am thus honoured to be a member of eidos and part of the editorial committee of dialectica.
 In Geneva I have moreover understood the fruitfulness of studying the Mitteleuropean tradition of exact philosophers among whom one finds the great Bolzano, Brentano, Frege, Twardowski, Meinong, the early Husserl, Reinach, Scheler, Nicolai Hartmann, and others.
 I pursue these studies as a member of Inbegriff.

 I try to put all of my scientific interests to use as a research associate of the SNSF research project "Realisms: Universals, Relations and States of Affairs in the Austro-German and Medieval Traditions", led by Prof. Laurent Cesalli.

-Since Autumn 2019, I have also taught in tandem with Damiano Costa two courses in Philosophical Anthropology and one in Ontology at the ISFI in Lugano.
+Since Autumn 2019, I have also been teaching in tandem with Damiano Costa courses in Philosophical Anthropology and in Ontology at the ISFI in Lugano.
 During Autumn 2021 I am also teaching a course in Ancient philosophy at the University of Neuchâtel.